Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 You’ll find a variety of Irish brands in the airport duty-free and elsewhere around Ireland.

-They include Lily O’Brien’s, Butler’s Chocolate (there’s a café in Dublin Airport that serves up all sorts of yummy Butler Chocolate treats!), Skelligs Chocolate (you can take a tour of their Co.
-Kerry factory and watch their delicious chocolate being made), and The Chocolate Garden of Ireland (tours are also available).
+They include Lily O’Brien’s, Butler’s Chocolate (there’s a café in Dublin Airport that serves up all sorts of yummy Butler Chocolate treats!), Skelligs Chocolate (you can take a tour of their County Kerry factory and watch their delicious chocolate being made), and The Chocolate Garden of Ireland (tours are also available).

-Season & Location a Factor in Cost
+Season & Location a Factor in the Cost of Your Trip to Ireland

 As noted before, the shoulder season (mid-April through May and late September through October) is the cheapest time to visit Ireland.
-Prices for everything during the summer months will go up.
+Prices for everything, during the summer months, will go up.

 The places you visit in Ireland will also impact your wallet.
 For example, Dublin (like many other major European cities) will be more expensive than say Sligo, which means that you’ll need to factor all of that into your Ireland itinerary.